Disentangling the galactic and intergalactic components in 313 observed Lyman-alpha line profiles between redshift 0 and 5: Validation and discussion

 In this section, we analyze the redshift dependence of the observed \lya stacked line profile shape (a similar analysis was done by \citealp{Hayes2021,Hayes_2023}; we focus here on the reconstruction of the pre-IGM spectra using \zelda).
-We limit our analysis to \lya line profiles with \sn>9.0.
-This ensures that more than $\sim$85\% of the \lya line profiles of HST are recovered with KS<0.1.
-Meanwhile, as \w changes from 1.25\AA{} to 4\AA{} in MUSE data, $\sim$85\% and $\sim$65\% of the line profiles should be recovered with KS<0.1, respectively (see appendix D in \zp). \sn>9.0 was chosen as a compromise between reconstruction quality and number counts.
-We verify that similar results are obtained across different signal-to-noise thresholds (\sn>6.0, 7.0, 8.0, 10.0), with higher thresholds producing noisier stacked line profiles, while the overall trends remain consistent.
+We limit our analysis to \lya line profiles with \sn$>$9.0.
+This ensures that more than $\sim$85\% of the \lya line profiles of HST are recovered with KS$<$0.1.
+Meanwhile, as \w changes from 1.25\AA{} to 4\AA{} in MUSE data, $\sim$85\% and $\sim$65\% of the line profiles should be recovered with KS$<$0.1, respectively (see appendix D in \zp). \sn$>$9.0 was chosen as a compromise between reconstruction quality and number counts.
+We verify that similar results are obtained across different signal-to-noise thresholds (\sn$>$6.0, 7.0, 8.0, 10.0), with higher thresholds producing noisier stacked line profiles, while the overall trends remain consistent.

 We compute the stacked \lya line profile from a sample of observed \lya line profiles as follows.
 First, we apply \zelda's ANN model (\igmz, \igm or \noigm) to the line profiles to obtain the reconstructed \lya line profiles and the redshift of the source.
-All the line profiles are shifted with respect to their rest frame in a fixed wavelength array.
+All the line profiles are shifted with respect to their rest frame in a fixed wavelength array ranging from $\lambda_{\rm Ly\alpha}$-10\,\AA to $\lambda_{\rm Ly\alpha}$+10\,\AA in bins of 0.1\AA.
 The individual \lya line profiles are normalized so that their maximum reaches unity.
 Then, the stacked line profile is computed as the median flux in each wavelength bin.

 In Fig.~\ref{fig:stack_comp}, we present the \lya stacked line profiles across six redshift bins: $0.0<z<0.5$ (94 sources), $3.0<z<3.5$ (19 sources), and $3.5<z<4.0$ (17 sources) in the top row (left to right), and $4.0<z<4.5$ (10 sources), $4.5<z<5.0$ (13 sources), and $5.0<z<6.0$ (5 sources) in the bottom row (left to right).
 To ensure a fair comparison, the \lya profiles predicted by the ANN models are computed at the same resolution (\wg) as the observations.